How to FINALLY organise your paperwork

 - Count how many categories you have.
 This is the number of hanging drawer files or file dividers you will need.

-- Place the papers in their category files, clearly labelled.
+- Place the papers in their category files, clearly labeled.

 Some say that we should all be ‘paperless’ by now.
 But let’s face it, that’s not the reality for most – not completely.
 And there are still plenty of us who simply aren’t comfortable with it.
 So for the paperwork that remains following your declutter, how best to organise it?
 I recommend using a simple system: